Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 </main>
 ```

-Now we are going to make a few more cosmetical modifications to our landing
+Now we are going to make a few more cosmetic modifications to our landing
 page to make it even prettier.
 Open up `app/views/landing/index.html.erb` and
-surround text that was autogenerated (*Landing#index and next paragraph*) with
+surround text that was auto-generated (*Landing#index and next paragraph*) with
 `<div class="jumbotron">`.
 This will make it centered and emphasized.
 Also,
 surround the part that we did in the previous subchapter with
 `<div class="container">`.
 This will center your content so that it is in line